 This month we interviewed Julia Roche.
-Julia specialises in in providing freelance marketing communications and stakeholder engagement support for social impact-driven clients in the private, public and not-for-profit sectors.
+Julia specialises in providing freelance marketing communications and stakeholder engagement support for social impact-driven clients in the private, public and not-for-profit sectors.

 I increase awareness of my clients’ brands and connect them with their target customers and audiences by planning and implementing integrated marketing and PR strategies and campaigns.
 For some clients, I am parachuted into their teams to audit the effectiveness of their current strategy and develop their plan of action going forwards.
 For other clients, I plan, roll-out and evaluate bespoke campaigns, for example around launches and events.
 I also provide lots of clients with coaching to upskill their teams, particularly around digital and social media marketing.